vgvishesh/StartUpCodes/zlib decoder encoder/README.txt

 		Default stdin = keyboard , Default stdout = windows console.
 		If you are using the defalut stdin and stdout,
 			1. Give input using keyboard on the console.
-			2. To see utput terminate the input stream by pressing  Crtl + C.
+			2. To see output terminate the input stream by pressing  Crtl + C.
 	3. If you want to use a file to change default input stream and output stream- To Deflate (encode)
 			1. To give input using a file, e.g-